Trip Report: September 2007

 The next morning, we drove up Missionary Ridge Road to the trailhead near the edge of the Weminuche Wilderness at 11,485 feet on Lime Mesa.
 The drive from the bottom of Missionary Ridge Road to the trailhead, takes about 1 1/2 to 2 hours.
 The road is pretty good up to Henderson Lake, but it deteriorates significantly as you go higher.
 At one point about a mile or two below the trailhead, we considered stopping and walking the rest of the way after our first look at a particularly rocky and rough portion of the road.
 We got out of the Suburban, surveyed the road, and decided to continue.
 We drove to the trailhead without problems.
 In dry conditions, I think most high clearance vehicles such as a standard pickup truck or SUV could make the trip.
-We donned our packs and the new chef from The Sow's Ear at Silverpick drove our Suburban back to the lodge.
+We donned our packs and the chef from The Sow's Ear at Silverpick. drove our Suburban back to the lodge.
 The Sow's Ear is now closed.

 The first day we had planned to hike to City Reservoir.
 My mapping software measured this leg of the hike as 7.5 miles with 1,161 feet of climbing and 1,724 feet of descending.
 The trail had a lot of small ups, downs, and side-to-sides and it seemed like a much longer and harder walk than I had anticipated.
 We stopped short of City Reservoir and camped in Missouri Gulch.